 The simplest form of sports arbitrage opportunity is where the betting exchange Lay odds are less than those offered by the bookmaker.

 For example, if bookmaker has 10.0 for a horse and the exchange Lay odds are at 9.0 then this is an arb.
-This means a bettor has the opportunity to secure a guaranteed profit by employing the “Back high, Lay low” trading philosophy at that moment in time.
+A bettor has the opportunity to secure a guaranteed profit by employing the “Back high, Lay low” trading philosophy at that moment in time.

 Help, I’m Lost!
 How does that Make a Guaranteed Profit?

 Ok.
-If you’re stuck then it’s probably because you aren’t familiar with the Betfair exchange.
+If you’re stuck then it’s probably because you aren’t familiar with the Betfair betting exchange.

 Basically, for Arbing you need to ‘cancel out’ your Back bet at the Bookmaker by Laying on Betfair.
 By Laying, you’re betting against the outcome that you’ve Backed (at the Bookie), ensuring that you have no risk.
 The difference in the odds between the Bookmaker and Betfair means that you don’t merely break even — instead you guarantee a profit after the sports event settles.